arvidn/libtorrent/trunk/docs/manual.rst

 expects to receive a lot of connections, or used in a simulator or test, it might make sense to raise this number.
 It will not take affect until listen_on() is called again (or for the first time).

+if ``announce_double_nat`` is true, the ``&ip=`` argument in tracker requests (unless otherwise specified) will be set to the intermediate IP address, if the user is double NATed.
+If ther user is not double NATed, this option has no affect.

 pe_settings
 ===========